Vegemo-bear/Vegemo-bear/README.md

 <h1 align="left">Hi Here！<img src="https://media.giphy.com/media/hvRJCLFzcasrR4ia7z/giphy.gif" height="40px" width="40px"> I'm Vegemo-bear.</h1>
-<h3 align="left">Hi, I'm Vegemo-bear, a graduate student who full of love and confidence in life.</h3>
+<h3 align="left">Hi, I'm Vegemo-bear, a people who full of love and confidence in life.</h3>

 - 🔭 **When I was an undergraduate, I was interested in python and C++ , and I was fascinated by the project which combining hardware and visual algorithms.**
 - 🌱 **When I was a graduate student, I chose computer vision as my research direction.**